joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 Purpose:

-This function rewrites the model code so that string comparisons are replaced by numeric indicator variables.
+This function rewrites model code so that categorical string comparisons are replaced by numeric indicator variables.

 For example, a model expression like: